dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 The name Fin, a small part of aquatic creatures that controls stirring, stands for the protocol succinctness and its central role in blockchains (and also because the DAG Trans scenarios depicted below look like swarms of fish, and DAG in Hebrew means fish).

-This post is organized as follows:
+The post is organized as follows:

 * The first section, [**DAG Trans**](#DAG-Trans),
 explains the notion of a reliable, causal broadcast transport that shares a DAG among parties.